bxtp4p/copilot-exercise-refactoring/README.md

 # GitHub Copilot Prompt Engineering Exercise: Refactoring

 This exercise focuses on refactoring.
-Refactor the applicationto improve its structure, readability, and maintainability.
+Refactor the application to improve its structure, readability, and maintainability.

 ## Instructions